jaz-r/DS4A/README.md

-### Data science work I completed in an online Python course using Jupyter Notebook.
+### Data science exercises and examples I completed using Jupyter Notebook.